The year was 2003 and I was in Boots with my mum.

 Your skin’s collagen health has a huge impact on your skin.

-We’re talking about 50% impact on the visual changes you see.
+We’re talking a massive impact on the visual changes you see.

 Psst – collagen is a ‘structural skin protein’.
 It’s basically like skin scaffolding.